hiro-shikata/SyringeGUI/README.md

 *Alternatively, you can use `Desktop Entry` as a shootcut to run `SyringeGUI` without operating `Terminal`.
 Please replace PATH on the distributed `SyringeGUI.desktop` file with your correct path.
 Then, please place the file on your desktop or somewhere and just click it.*

-*The code for Raspberry Pi OS is distributed as `Syringe_GUI_raspi.py`, where the GUI appearance is optimized for `Raspberry Pi 7-inch Touch Screen Display` or its alternatives.*
+*The code for Raspberry Pi OS is distributed as `Syringe_GUI_raspi.py` in `rasp` folder.
+That GUI appearance is optimized when `Raspberry Pi 7-inch Touch Screen Display` or its alternatives are used.*

 <br>
 <br>